 Undergraduate Non-Degree Students

-After the entry, a foreigner who entered Korea with a visa is required to apply for what is called a “sojourn” by completing the Alien Registration process.
-After completing the alien registration, students will receive a “sojourn period” as stated in the table above which will allow its holders to stay in Korea for more than 90 days and enter the Korean borders multiple times as long as the sojourn period is valid.
+Generally, the Korean embassy issues single-entry visas, which expire after the first entry.
+Therefore, after entering Korea with a visa, foreigners are required to apply for a sojourn permit through the Alien Registration process.
+Once the alien registration is completed, students will receive a "sojourn period" detailed in the provided table.
+This allows them to stay in Korea for more than 90 days and enter the country multiple times as long as the sojourn period remains valid.

-It is a student's responsibility to check the expiry date of his/her sojourn and extend the period before its expiration.
-Students can extend the sojourn period by completing the Extension of Stay process.
-Students are highly recommended to consult with the international student advisor 2 months before their visa expiration dates.
+It is the responsibility of students to monitor their sojourn expiry date and extend it before it expires.
+Extension of the sojourn period can be done by going through the Extension of Stay process.
+It is highly recommended that students consult with the international student advisor at least 2 months before their visa expiration dates.

 Students entering Korea from Overseas can apply for new D-2 visas to the Korean Embassy/Consulate.
 Apply for your Certificate of Admission to start the process.